lukeboi/scroll-fourth-second/README.md

 ## Where are the model weights?
 Not in this repo due to size constraints, but I'm happy to send them to you!
 I don't think they'll be very useful however.
 Reach out on twitter or discord dm if you'd like them.

+## Do you actually need to use docker?
+I don't think so, you should be able to pip install the requirements and be good to go.
+YMMV

 # The original readme file

 ## Kaggle Ink Detection 4th solution by POSCO DX - Heeyoung Ahn